pacjo/WearWatchfaces/README.md

 - [ ] merge WatchFaceFeature and FeatureFactory once more
 - [ ] check if complications could be further simplified
 - [ ] maybe don't hardcode font size but use `drawTextFillBounds`
+- [ ] clean up HandStyle drawing code
+- [ ] add color styles (and make them available for features too)
+- [ ] companion app (full watchface) previews don't work (at least when changing hands)
+- [ ] don't include hands feature by default since we might want to customize available hands
+- [ ] static color background options show up as *Color background* in the editor (maybe allow naming?)
+- [ ] figure out what :feature:rendering is supposed to be (it's here to prevent a circular dependency issues in some modules)